-The Sub-fund uses the relative Value-at-Risk (VaR) approach as per ESMA Guidelines 10-788.
-The expected maximum leverage and the corresponding index (reference portfolio) are disclosed below.
+The Sub-fund uses the relative Value-at-Risk (VaR) approach in line with ESMA Guidelines 10-788.
+The expected maximum leverage is detailed below.

 The expected maximum leverage is expressed as the ratio of the Sub-fund's economic position to its net asset value.